microsoft/vscode-docs/docs/java/java-editing.md

 ### Code Snippets

 Visual Studio Code supports a wide range of popular Java code snippets to make you more productive, such as class/interface, syserr, sysout, if/else, try/catch, static main method.
-Leveraging the information from Java language server, it also provides preview of the code snippet during the selection.
+Leveraging information from Java language server, it also provides a preview of the code snippet during the selection.

 ![Code Snippet](images/java-editing/code-snippet.png)